Budget Creep: How Change Impacts Custom Software Development Cost

 The sunk cost fallacy rears its head here often.
 It’s hard to let features go or simplify functionality that doesn’t test well after putting development time in.

-No automated tests, a big change requested… and a 1–20 hour estimate.
+No automated tests, a big change request… and a 1–20 hour estimate.

 Opting out of proper code testing and data sanitization only reaps benefits in the extreme short-term.
 Soon, every change will become a nightmare to find, fix, and verify.
 The larger the platform, the more painful the debt that accompanies wading into the unknown.